natanielmendes/food-order-react/README.md

 Ordering food features in a React webapp

-In order to run the project on your local environment, use the instructions below from the project directory:
+In order to run the project on your local environment, run the commands below from the project directory:

 `npm install`